github/docs/content/README.md

 > In single quoted leaves, a single quote character needs to be escaped.
 This is done by repeating the character.

-As an alternative, you can change the single quotes surrounding the frontmatter field to double quotes and leave interior single quotes unescaped.
+Alternatively, you can change the single quotes surrounding the frontmatter field to double quotes and leave single interior quotes unescaped.

 ## Autogenerated mini TOCs